10/31/2024

 speaker

 Thank you.
 We will now be conducting a question and answer session.
-If you'd like to ask a question, please press star one on your telephone feedback.
+If you would like to ask a question, please press star 1 on your telephone keypad.
 A confirmation tone will indicate your line is in the question queue.
-You may press star two to remove yourself from the queue.
-For participants using speaker equipment, it may be necessary to pick up the handset before questions start.
-One moment please while we pull for questions.
-Our first question comes from the line of Jamie Cook with Truist, please proceed with your question.
+You may press star 2 to remove yourself from the queue.
+For participants using speaker equipment, it may be necessary to pick up the handset before pressing the start key.
+One moment, please, while we poll for questions.
+Our first question comes from the line of Jamie Cook with Truist.
+Please proceed with your question.

 speaker